Entebbe

 Days 8 - 10

-Kibale Forest National Park, situated in Western Uganda, is famous for its high density of primates, breathtaking crater lakes, and thick, beautiful jungle.
-Thirteen primate species inhabit the beautiful tropical forest, including red-tailed monkey, L’Hoest's monkey, grey-cheeked mangabey, red colobus, and black and white colobus monkeys.
-Visitors may spot some of the 300 bird species and 250 butterfly species, and buffalo, forest elephants, leopards, bushbucks, and sitatungas also live in the park but are generally shy.
-The area is decorated by around 50 enthralling crater lakes and numerous pristine hiking trails.
-Several cultural tours are on offer which delve into the rich traditions of the Batoro people, giving travellers a chance to see Batoro dancing, singing and traditional healing up close.
+Kibale Forest National Park in western Uganda is famous for its high density of primates, breathtaking crater lakes, and dense, beautiful jungle.
+Thirteen primate species inhabit the stunning tropical forest, including red-tailed monkeys, L'Hoest's monkeys, grey-cheeked mangabeys, red colobus monkeys, and black-and-white colobus monkeys.
+Visitors can observe some of the 300 bird species and 250 butterfly species.
+Buffalo, forest elephants, leopards, bushbucks, and sitatungas also live in the park, although they are generally shy.
+The area is adorned with around 50 exciting crater lakes and numerous pristine hiking trails.
+Several cultural tours delve into the rich traditions of the Batoro people, offering travelers the opportunity to experience Batoro dances, songs, and traditional healing up close.

 Accommodation